Professor of Music, Director of Jazz Studies

 The pursuit of excellence in his musical knowledge and craft is a crucial facet of Earl MacDonald’s persona.
 His unwavering diligence and seemingly inexhaustible commitment to the jazz art form are apparent in his performing, composing and teaching.

-MacDonald recently released his fifth album as a bandleader – “Open Borders.”
+MacDonald’s latest album, “Open Borders,” earned him the distinction Jazz Producer of the Year at the 2019 Independent Music Awards.
 For this project, the award-winning composer assembled a lean and mean 10-piece band which delivered an engaging set of “stylishly orchestrated pieces,” (Filipe Freitas, JazzTrail.net) blending “smart, economical writing with fabulous blowing.”
 (Marc Myers, JazzWax)

 Earl MacDonald’s preceding two CDs each received JUNO nominations for jazz album of the year.
 For his chamber jazz explorations on “Mirror of the Mind,” MacDonald was described as “a magical, musical alchemist of hip hybrids” (Owen McNally, Hartford Courant).
 Similarly, his large ensemble project, “Re:Visions” was touted as having “gone beyond where most big bands go, establishing Earl MacDonald as a major force in the world of jazz composition” (Dan Bilawsky, AllAboutJazz.com).
 From this album, Earl’s composition, “Bad Dream” was selected as the winner in the jazz song category of the Tenth Annual Independent Music Awards.